Do you ever find yourself wondering what is minimalism? Sure—you know it’s about decluttering and owning less—but what is it really all about?

 – Jo Williams of Jo Simply Will

-These are all valid point, which weighed on my mind when I decided to start this blog.
+These are all valid points, which weighed on my mind when I first started blogging in 2015.
 I knew I wanted to write about minimalism but simply writing articles about decluttering didn’t feel right to me; it didn’t go far enough to explain how minimalism had completely changed my life.

 MINIMALISM IS NOT ALL ABOUT STUFF